timescale/promscale/pkg/tests/end_to_end_tests/README.md

 Some particularly interesting options are:

-`-update`: Updates the golden SQL files which are used as a reference `-extended`: Run extended testing dataset and PromQL queries `-use-extension`: Use the promscale extension
+- `-update`: Updates the golden SQL files which are used as a reference
+- `-extended`: Run extended testing dataset and PromQL queries
+- `-use-extension`: Use the promscale extension
+- `-use-docker`: The test harness will start `timescaledb` in a docker container to test against.
+If set to `false`, the test harness will attempt to connect to `localhost:5432`